sandcassociates/knowledge-base/docs/quantities_spreadsheet.md

 ## Copy the Quantities Template

 Rather than start from scratch, it's easier to copy the existing Quantities Template from the S&C Knowledge Library.
 That way, you don't have to worry about reproducing the formulas in the new spreadsheet.
-The template is located in the Templates folder.
+The template is located in the `Templates` folder.
+Alternatively, the template also exists in the `PROJECT FILE (copy for each project)`, so if you've already copied over a new project file, you should be all set.

 Once you've copied the template: